Might We Treat Sleep Apnea With a Pill in the Future?

 Indeed, research has sought pharmaceutical options for treating OSA in earnest since the mid-2000s.

 A medical study published in Sleep in August 2006 provided a review going back to 1985 tracing research efforts that sought to identify a drug treatment for sleep apnea.
-The authors acknowledged the tremendous obstacles they’d need to overcome to make this happen, but concluded that:
+The authors acknowledged the tremendous obstacles they’d need to overcome to make this happen, but concluded:

 We should strive towards the development of universally effective pharmacotherapies for sleep apnea.
 To accomplish this, we require a greater knowledge of the neurochemical mechanisms underlying sleep apnea, and we must use this infrastructure of knowledge to design well-controlled, adequately powered studies that examine, not only effects on the apnea/hypopnea index, but also the effects of pharmacotherapies on all health-related outcomes shown beneficial with PAP therapy.1

-In other words, more research needs to take place before they can confirm that OSA-specific drugs offer a viable option.
+In other words, more research needs to take place before they can confirm that OSA-specific drugs are a viable option.

 Research is ongoing, though the process has been slow.
 Breathing while asleep is a complex process.
 Any drug used to control that process must effectively manage several other processes that actively take place as we sleep.